Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

 ### Configuration

-On the master node of the installation,, create the `conf/alluxio-site.properties` configuration file from the template.
+On the master node of the installation, create the `conf/alluxio-site.properties` configuration file from the template.

 ```bash
 $ cp conf/alluxio-site.properties.template conf/alluxio-site.properties